DishengLL/BALANCING-FIDELITY-AND-DIVERSITY/README.md

 In the overall pipeline, we first extract image features and compute a score for each synthetic image based on these features.
 After scoring, we select synthetic samples accordingly and use them to train the target models.

 ![Scoring Pipeline](./imgs/github_teaser.png)

+In this repository, we provide the code for feature extraction, scoring, and selection stages of the overall pipeline.
+For downstream model training, we adapt code from public repositories such as [timm](https://github.com/rwightman/pytorch-image-models).